rodneyknaap/ATX-286AT-V3E-mainboard/README.md

 The forum link is:
 https://knaapic.nl/community/

-Thank you for your interest!
+Thank you for your interest, I look forward to hearing from you!

 Kind regards,